strohs/euler/README.md

 # euler

-A Clojure library designed to ... well, that part is up to you.
+A Clojure solutions to Project Euler problems

 ## Usage